 |

 acres of land in the state.
-There is not one inch of ATV
+ATV's are not permitted

 |